 Some old pages:

 - NetWiki is our old dual-purpose wiki about network science, including space both for private collaborations and public posting of data and links.
 While we no longer actively maintain most of this wiki, the publicly-available lists of data and links remain there.
-We also keep there the latest release of our GenLouvain code, a generalized Louvain method for community detection implemented in MATLAB.
+We also keep there a copy of the latest release of our GenLouvain code, a generalized Louvain method for community detection implemented in MATLAB, also available on GitHub.

 - Random Walker Rankings is my old blog with Thomas Callaghan about mathematics and statistics in sports, with special emphasis on our RW/RWFL rankings of college football.